noahdgrant/template-python-project/README.md

 ## Usage

-With this setup there are two ways to use the package.
+With this setup there are three ways to use the package.

 The pyproject.toml is setup to create an executable for the package that you can call from anywhere as long as you are using your virtual environment.

 You can call the executable